cepgen/website/cards-python.md

 ## `generator` module block

-This collection of parameters allows the user to steer the event generation part of the run.
+This {cepgen}`collection of parameters <python::Config::generator_cfi::generator>` allows the user to steer the event generation part of the run.

 ### Variable definition